hwai0716/MIPSAssemblyEmulator/README.md

 ### Script mode

-Your program should take a second optional command line argument which is a script file.
-This script file will contain a list of commands and will automate testing of your emulator.
+The program takes a second optional command line argument which is a script file.
+This script file will contain a list of commands and will automate testing of the emulator.
 For example, a script file could contain:

 	d
 	m 100 101

-When your program runs with a script file, it should run as if those commands were typed into the emulator.
+When the program runs with a script file, it runs as if those commands were typed into the emulator.